After Seoul's Halloween tragedy, South Koreans are searching for answers

 "Large crowds gather in this area every year.
 But they were left on their own without any preparations to prevent a huge accident from happening," Jeong says.

 The multicultural neighborhood of Itaewon has attracted hundreds of thousands of revelers looking for Halloween festivities each year.
-The police had estimated that over 100,000 people would visit the district this year, as people celebrate the first Halloween free from pandemic-related restrictions.
-Over 130,000 passengers used the Itaewon subway station on Saturday, according to Seoul Metro Corporation.
+The police had estimated that over 100,000 people would visit the district this year as people celebrate the first Halloween free from pandemic-related restrictions.
+Over 130,000 passengers used the Itaewon subway station on Saturday, according to Seoul Metro Corp.

 In videos filmed earlier that evening and posted on social media, the sloping 10-foot-wide alley is seen packed with people trying to move in both directions.
 The alley starts just steps away from a subway exit on the main street and connects to a narrower street lined with popular restaurants and clubs.